awesomeshield/awesomeshield.github.io/content/tutorials/buzzer/text.md

 The `isOn()` function checks to see if the buzzer is currently turned on.

-*Returns:* it returns a `bool`, which is true if the buzzer is currently turned on, and `false` if it is currently turned off.
+*Returns:* it returns a `bool`.
+The `bool` is true if the buzzer is currently turned on, and `false` if it is currently turned off.

 #### awesome.buzzer.*isOff()*

 The `isOff()` function checks to see if the buzzer is currently turned off.

-*Returns:* it returns a `bool`, which is `true` if the buzzer is currently turned off, and `false` if it is currently turned on.
+*Returns:* it returns a `bool`.
+The `bool` is `true` if the buzzer is currently turned off, and `false` if it is currently turned on.

 ## Tips
-The buzzer is useful in projects where you might not be looking at your Awesome Shield, but need to know when something happens.
+The buzzer is helpful helpful for alerts, and for making music!